-Schools are also not safe spaces for young people who are sexually and gender variant, on the contrary many schools are places of harm, hurt, humiliation and exclusion for queer youth.
+We are still failing to provide young people with open, honest and judgement-free information about sex and sexualities.
+Schools are not always safe spaces for young people who are sexually and gender variant.
+On the contrary, many schools are places of harm, hurt, humiliation and exclusion for queer youth.
 The extent to which schools have produced a cohort of critical young thinkers is debatable, but there is certainly evidence for an increased political awareness in youth as debates about our lacklustre track record in education highlight the need for a tertiary education system which is not only free but ideologically re-invigorated.

-On HIV, South Africa has not responded well to the needs of young people who have been neglected in the prevention and treatment arenas.
-Young women are seen as an epidemiological group of interest, with higher prevalence rates than their male counterparts, and arguably greater expectations placed on them to manage the interest of older men (also called “blessers”), pregnancy and the moral burdens of their communities.
+On HIV, South Africa has not responded well to the needs of young people, who have been neglected in the prevention and treatment arenas.
+Young women are seen as an epidemiological group of interest, with higher prevalence rates than their male counterparts.

 The CSA&G has always been interested in working with young people.
 This is not only because we are based at a university, where future leaders are produced, but because we believe young people have been poorly served by work around sexuality, gender and HIV.